JenAlchimowicz/Machine-Learning-Portfolio/README.md

 <h3 id="hackathon-cities"> World Data League hackathon </h3>

 The hackathon consisted of two python projects, first one focusing on citizens’ mobility patterns and second one on predicting traffic flow.
-**Submission made to world data league, however, codes not available anymore**
+**Submission made to world data league, however, codes are not available anymore**

 **Date:** March 2021 <br/>
 **Link:** https://www.worlddataleague.com